BhavikJain25/BrowserStack_Assignment2/README.md

 │ ├── image2.jpg
 │ └── ...
 ├── browserstack.yaml # Optional: For BrowserStack CLI SDK
-└── venv/ # Your virtual environment (should be .gitignored)
+└── venv/ # Your virtual environment (should be .gitignored)'''